appsmithorg/appsmith-docs/website/docs/reference/widgets/checkbox.md

 <dd>

-This property applies rounded corners to the outer edge of the widget.
+Applies rounded corners to the outer edge of the widget.
 If JavaScript is enabled, you can specify valid [CSS border-radius](https://developer.mozilla.org/en-US/docs/Web/CSS/border-radius) to adjust the radius of the corners.

 </dd>